quantum-kite/kite/docs/documentation/magnetic.md

 Static magnetic fields are an important case of lattice modifications that can be performed automatically by KITE.
-This feature is of particular interest to the study of Landau levels, magneto-transport and magneto-optical effects.
+This feature is of particular interest to the study of Landau levels, magneto-transport and magneto-optical effects, among others.

 ## Uniform B-fields in KITE: overview